CAT4 Level G (Year 11+) Practice Test 2026: Free PDF, Sample Questions & Tips

 The assessment takes 72 minutes to complete.

-It is the hardest CAT4 Test!
+It is the most advanced CAT4 Level.

 The good news is you can practice and get better at the test.